aarunishsinha/Course-Management-System/README.md

 ## Installation Instructions

 - Clone this repository on your local computer.
-- Our project uses flask and psycopg2-binary so oe needs to download the same before use.
+- Our project uses flask and psycopg2-binary so one needs to download the same before use.
 The following command downloads the same.
 ```
 bash setup_front_end.sh
 ```